-Working Capital Surplus - Working Capital Surplus is a non-GAAP measure that is calculated as current assets less current liabilities, excluding the current portion of finance lease obligations and deferred acquisition consideration.
+Working Capital Surplus - is a non-GAAP measure that is calculated as current assets less current liabilities, excluding the current portion of lease obligations, current portion of long-term debt, and deferred acquisition consideration.
 Management believes that this metric is a key measure to assess operating performance and leverage of the Company and uses it to monitor its capital structure.

-Net Debt and Total Debt - Net Debt and Total Debt are non-GAAP measures that Management believes are key metrics to assess liquidity of the Company and uses them to monitor its capital structure.
-Net Debt represents Total Debt, which includes the Senior Facility, the Senior Notes, both current and non-current portions of lease obligations, both current and non-current portion of cash settled incentive obligations, offset by the Company's cash position, less Working Capital Surplus.
+Net Debt and Total Debt - are non-GAAP measures that Management believes are key metrics to assess liquidity of the Company and uses them to monitor its capital structure.
+Net Debt represents Total Debt, which includes the Senior Facility, The Canadian Term Loan Facility, the Senior Notes, both current and non-current portions of lease obligations, both current and non-current portions of deferred acquisition consideration, non-current portion of cash settled incentive obligations, offset by the Company's cash position, less Working Capital Surplus.